-This chapter is the continued part of Chapter 5.
-Please read chapter 5 before reading this section.
+This chapter is a detailed part of chapter 4 Heian Period History.
+Please read chapter 4 before reading this section.

-Once you have the general idea of how the Heian aristocrat life was like, it makes you realize why the Heian sword is shaped the way it is.
-And it becomes easier to identify the Heian sword from amongst other swords that are made other times and other provinces.
-All sword reflects the society of its own.
+Once you have the general idea of how the Heian aristocrat life was like, it makes you realize why the Heian sword is shaped like the way it is.
+And it becomes easier to identify the Heian sword from amongst other swords that were made other times and other provinces.
+All swords reflect the society where the swordsmiths lived.

-Paintings drew by Tosa Mitsukuni.
-These paintings are based on the Tales of Genji
+Part of the Burke Album, a property of Mary Griggs Burke (Public Domain) Paintings drew by Tosa Mitsukuni (土佐光国), 17 century.
+The scenes are based on the Tales of Genji